wg-osr/walkerga.github.io/_posts/2020-11-10-extra-rules.md

 ## Treasures

 In a dungeon, you can find Valuables, Treasures, and Great Treasures.
 Each take 1 inventory slot.
-Valuables can be traded to buy things 1:1.
-Treasures can be traded to buy expensive things.
+Valuables can be traded to buy mundane things 1:1.
+Treasures can be traded to buy expensive things or 4 mundane things.
 Great Treasures are unique and worth 4 treasures.
-None of these have any utility besides trade and leveling up.
+Also, they can be used in many ways between adventures.

 ---